WiiLink24/web/src/content/guide/2installation.md

 ---
 ## What you need

-- An SD card or USB drive
+- An SD Card or USB Drive
-- A Wii with an Internet connection
+- A Wii with an Internet Connection
-- A Windows or Unix based computer
+- A Windows, Mac, or Linux Computer

 ## Instructions